Home / MCP / Solr MCP Server

 poetry install

-Process and index the sample document to test the system:
+# 6) Process and index a sample document (example shown)

 python scripts/process_markdown.py data/bitcoin-whitepaper.md --output data/processed/bitcoin_sections.json